 You’ve got a new electric or acoustic guitar, or maybe your goal for the year is to dust off that guitar you’ve owned for years and finally learn to play.
-You’re raring to get going, but where do you start?
+You’re raring to get going, but how do you play guitar?

 Here, we guide you through everything you need to know: tuning the guitar, holding the guitar, playing chords, reading tab and even playing your first guitar solo.

-Now, read on to take your first steps in guitar.
+Now, read on to take your first steps and learn how to play guitar.
 Happy playing!

 Lesson 1: Tuning up

 Using an electric tuner

 You should tune up every time you play, so TG recommends using an electronic tuner.
 Hardware tuners start at about $5 and there are several free smartphone apps you can use, too.

 Simply play an open string on your guitar - the tuner detects the note you’ve played and will show you whether the pitch of the string needs to be higher or lower.

 All you have to remember is the order of the strings (fat to thin: EADGBE) so you know that you’re definitely tuning to the right note.
 Tighten the string with the string’s tuning nut to raise the pitch, or loosen it to lower the pitch.

 You can also tune your guitar without a tuner so it’s in tune with itself.
 To tune the fifth (A) string, play the 5th fret of the sixth string and the open fifth string.
 These two notes should sound the same.
 Repeat this process for every string except the second (B) string, where you should tune to the 4th fret of the third (G) string.